Religion in Japan

 What Am I Looking At?

 A Buddhist place of worship is a temple.
-Buddhist temple names usually end with -ji or -tera or -dera.
+Buddhist temple names usually end with -ji or -tera or -dera or -dō or -in.
 There will probably be an image or statue of the Buddha, or a Bodhisattva or other enlightened being.
 Monks and nuns will dress in shades of saffron to dark brown.
 A temple is a building where services can be held.
 A Buddhist shrine is a miniature structure, maybe no more than a meter on a side, containing an image or statue.